ENTRIES FOR THE 2023 SHORT STORY OF THE YEAR HAVE NOW CLOSED

 Writing.ie is thrilled to announced that we are sponsoring the An Post Irish Book Awards Writing.ie Short Story of the Year Award again this year.
-Short stories are such an important part of our culture, but also provide a superb launching pad for writers to get their work noticed – many of our most noted writers got their first break with a short story, and several authors previously shortlisted for this award have gone on to produce fine collections.
+Short stories are such an important part of our culture, but also provide a superb launching pad for writers to get their work noticed – many of our most noted writers got their first break with a short story, and several authors previously shortlisted for this award have gone on to produce fine collections and prize winning novels.

-2021 was another strange year with the Awards online, but RTE did a magnificent job bringing together the various categories, including our own, won by Deirdre’s Sullivan’s haunting Little Lives from her collection I Want To Know That I Will Be Okay (Banshee Press).
+2021 saw the Awards go online, but RTE did a magnificent job bringing together the various categories, including our own, won by Deirdre Sullivan’s haunting Little Lives from her collection I Want To Know That I Will Be Okay (Banshee Press).
+Read Little Lives here.

 Caoilinn Hughes was our 2020 winner, and Nicole Flattery won in 2019 for her story Parrot, which featured in The Stinging Fly – watch her dicussing the story story landscape with Evelyn O’Rourke at the last live event and read her story and a report of the event here.
 Click the image below or here to watch.

 Our inaugural 2013 winner, Cork based author Billy O’Callaghan (read his story here) pictured below told Writing.ie: